Module: wibox.layout.align

 -

-Set the expand mode which determines how sub widgets expand to take up unused space.
+Set the expand mode, which determines how child widgets expand to take up

-- mode string How to use unused space. (default inside)
+Valid values: : How to use unused space. "inside"

 -